-This is well worth a watch if you can spare a few minutes.
-Now If for some reason you can't view the video, you'll find my attempt at a transcription after the jump.
+If you can spare a few minutes, it's well worth the watch.
+If you can't view the video, you'll find my attempt at a transcription after the jump.
 Check it out!

 "So we're talking about the infamous Mega Man 2 where Mega Man is actually running around waving a pistol!
 Okay so, the question on everyone's mind is 'how could the illustrator be such a complete idiot that he didn't realize that Mega Man had a cannon for an arm, and why is he holding a pistol for God's sake.'

 What happened was I had to go down to Capcom and do a game they just got in from Japan.
 They had a beta version; they were in a hurry to get this thing out.
 So I went down there.
 The gentlemen was the art director was there with the beta guy and they were waiting for me and I came with my pad and they started running the game.
 What we saw was this little pixelated figure of the famous Mega Man running around on the screen shooting.
 Bang, bang, bang, he's shooting obviously like this with his arm [Marc points his arm forward].
 So I said to the art director, "what is he shooting?
 What is he shooting with?"
 The art director said, "he must have a pistol because I don't see that he's got a rifle so he must have a pistol."